-While the project is immediately appealing upon casual consideration, a closer examination leads to a number of very troubling questions.
-Specifically, the company’s case is built around a particular reading of a handful of relatively obscure legal cases that raised red flags once we considered them more carefully.
+While the project is immediately appealing upon casual consideration, a closer examination lead us to have a number of very troubling questions.
+Specifically, the company’s case seems to be primarily built around a particular reading of a handful of relatively obscure legal cases that raised red flags for us once we considered them more carefully.
 Subsequent conversations with a number of sources confirmed to us that AERO’s interpretation of these cases is considerably outside the mainstream.
-Morevor, AERO presents its solution as the missing link allowing commercial drone flights to begin, as noted above, without any mention of the fact that commercial drone delivery is ridiculously uneconomic, and that there is in fact no meaningful market for such deliveries.
-Moreover, the AERO team has no background in the drone, blockchain, aerospace or in fact any remotely related industry, has virtually no project code, and is proposing a project that simply from the standpoint of network enrollment is likely unworkable.
+Morevor, AERO presents its solution as the missing link allowing commercial drone flights to begin, as noted above, without any mention of the fact that under the existing scenarios as we understand them, commercial drone delivery is ridiculously uneconomic, and that there is in fact no meaningful market for such deliveries.
+Moreover, upon reviewing the bios posted to the AERO website, the AERO team appears to have no direct background in the drone, blockchain, aerospace fields, has virtually no public project code, and is proposing a project that simply from the standpoint of network enrollment seems to us to be highly unworkable.

 At Smith + Crown we spend hours each week reading whitepapers and learning about different technologies, teams, and industries.
 The range in quality that we see in projects is enormous.
-Time permitting, we tend to write on the most interesting, usually from technical, blockchain or industry perspectives, because we enjoy doing so, because readers tell us they appreciate it, and because this is a decent strategy for directing readers to ICOs offering better prospects for success.
+Time permitting, we tend to write on the most interesting, usually from technical, blockchain or industry perspectives, because we enjoy doing so, because readers tell us they appreciate it, and because this is a decent strategy for directing readers to ICOs offering what we believe to be likely better prospects for success.
 Projects we consider to be of average, or worse, quality or significance we tend to ignore, at least publicly.
 Today we are deviating from our standard practice to explore an ICO we consider to be of, at best, poor quality.
 We do so out of a desire to contribute to industry efforts to self-police and demand best practices from companies presenting ICOs.
-We also feel that a proposal to raise $100 million from a group with no experience in its target sector, no code, and a poor understanding of the problems facing the industry they seek to disrupt to be a bit excessive.
-While we chuckled at media reports “of companies raising $10 million with merely a whitepaper,” (because in fact our data shows very few cases of this actually happening) when the bar is raised to $100 million for an effort to “solve” a problem that does not appear to exist, presented by people without any credible claim that they would be capable of solving it, someone needs to state the obvious.
-Doing so also presents an interesting opportunity to think about the complexities and challenges of due diligence, and to share a few of our own practices.
-While no two projects are identical, and there are no definitive methods for every due diligence enquiry, a generally skeptical attitude is usually an effective default position.
+We also feel that a proposal to raise $100 million from a group with apparently little direct experience in its target sector, no public code, and what appear to us to be a relatively poor understanding of the problems facing the industry they seek to disrupt to be a bit excessive.
+While we chuckled at media reports “of companies raising $10 million with merely a whitepaper,” (because in fact our data shows very few cases of this actually happening) when the bar is raised to $100 million for an effort to “solve” a problem with a solution that does not seem to be feasible, then perhaps it’s an opportunity for a case study in poor practices in token sales.
+It’s also a chance to discuss the complexities and challenges of due diligence in this industry.
+While no two projects are identical, and there are no definitive methods for every due diligence enquiry, we believe that a generally skeptical attitude is usually an effective default position.

 What is the Project